eHalluks/mongoDB/README.md

   powershell.exe "path" next start-process mongosh.exe

 # ===================================== #
-Optionally you can the script in .ps1:
+Optionally you can create the script in .ps1:

 WT - required